pakx/VClipMangler/readme.md

 ## How to use

-(tbd; for now pls click the Help button in VclipMangler)
+(tbd; for now pls click the Help button in VclipMangler to see in-app help)